 When everything was still done with pen and paper, medical professionals would analyze data manually.
 With today’s technology, in the form of artificial intelligence (AI), these data are initially analyzed for patterns by a system.
 In turn, experts use these to study new discoveries in the field.

-Data are now read faster, making it easier for experts to develop data-driven healthcare solutions such as new medications and treatments, and avoid preventable deaths.
+Data are now read faster, making it easier for top health and fitness app developers to create data-driven healthcare solutions such as new medications and treatments, and avoid preventable deaths.
 Data can also help in discovering new diseases, to keep them from spreading.

 Related read: Digital Healthcare: A New Approach to Care Coordination